eclipse-archived/ceylon-lang.org/blog/2014-12-01-version-ranges.md

-First, a philosophical point: version ranges encourage module authors to make untested or untestable claims about their modules, such as _`my.module` is compatible with `other.dependency` version 2.x_.
-Yeah, right, because you've tested `my.module` with every single minor version and point release of `other.dependency`, including all the versions that have not even been released yet!
-Sorry, but I simply don't believe you and I have to assume you're lying to me.
+First, a philosophical point: version ranges encourage module authors to make untested or untestable claims about their modules, such as:

+> `my.module` is compatible with  `other.dependency`
+> version 2.x.

+Yeah, right, `cos you've _actually tested_ `my.module` with
-_Almost nobody_ tests their program or library with many different versions of its dependencies, and it's easy to see why they don't: as soon as we have a program with several dependencies, we face a factorial explosion of dependency version combinations.
+every single minor version and point release of `other.dependency`, including all the versions that have not even been released yet!
+Sorry, but I simply don't believe you and I have to assume you're lying to me. _Almost nobody_ tests their program or library with many different versions of its dependencies, and it's easy to see why they don't: as soon as we have a program with several dependencies, we face a factorial explosion of dependency version combinations.

 OK, sure, you might argue, but version ranges are still _better than nothing_.
 Alright, alright.
 I'm not the kind of